 About the Artist:

 After graduating from Princeton with a BA in Art History/Visual Arts, Waring spent her first summer painting in the Provencal village of Forcalquier.
 Her principal home for most of the next twenty years, this cultivated yet rugged landscape perfectly suited her artistic vision, providing inexhaustible inspiration.
-Waring also spent time living and painting in various parts of New England, San Francisco, LA, Charleston SC., Israel, Italy, England, the Caribbean, and Tahiti.
-In 2008 Waring moved to Gloucester, MA.
+She has also spent time painting in Paris, Israel, Tahiti, and various parts of the U.S. In 2008 Waring moved to Gloucester, MA.

-Waring has exhibited in dozens of solo, invitational, and juried group shows in cities such as Boston, New York, San Diego, Paris, and in Provence.
-She is a member of Oil Painters of America, a past member of The Copley Society, and has shown at the Salon Des Artistes Français, the Salon d'Automne, and the Currier Museum of Art.
-Her paintings are held in hundreds of collections internationally.
+Waring has exhibited in dozens of solo, invitational, and juried shows in the U.S. and France.
+She is a member of Oil Painters of America, a member of The Copley Society (1995-2008), and has shown at the Salon Des Artistes Français, the Salon d'Automne, and the Currier Museum of Art.
+Her commissioned oil paintings are featured on Tru Fragrance & Beauty’s line of products.
+Waring is featured in the book "100 Artists of New England" (Schiffer 2011) and in "The American Flag in Contemporary Art", (Schiffer, 2015).
 Notable collectors include Carl Crossman, art dealer and appraiser for Antiques Roadshow, U.S. CTO (2009-14) Todd Park, Andre Agassi, and Brooke Shields.
-Waring is featured in the book "100 Artists of New England" (Schiffer 2011) and in "The American Flag in Contemporary Art", (Schiffer, 2015).